joshfrench/om-wiki-fork/Documentation.md

 `:fn` - a function to apply to `cursor` before invoking `f`.

-`:init-state` - a map of initial state to set on the component (ignored if it reifies `IInitState`).
+`:init-state` - a map of initial state to set on the component (state from `IInitState` is merged onto it).

 `:state` - a map of state to merge into the component.